RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/documents/searchorder.md

       undertaken and if not found an error gets raised

   * Windows:
-      o unqualifiedExecutables:
+    * unqualifiedExecutables:
-          + first the current working directory gets searched for it and if not found
+      * first the current working directory gets searched for it and if not found
-          + search along the pathDir (PATH) in the order supplied, if not found an error gets raised o relativeExecutables: the supplied information gets appended to currDir (current working directory) and denotes the exact location of the executable, no further searches are undertaken and if not found an error gets raised o absoluteExecutables: denotes the exact location of the executable, no further searches are undertaken and if not found an error gets raised
+      * search along the pathDir (PATH) in the order supplied, if not found an error gets raised
+    * relativeExecutables: the supplied information gets appended to currDir (current working directory) and denotes the exact location of the executable, no further searches are undertaken and if not found an error gets raised
+    * absoluteExecutables: denotes the exact location of the executable, no further searches are undertaken and if not found an error gets raised

 So the resolution of executables is the same on Unix and Windows except for Windows first searching currDir (the current working directory) in the case of unqualifiedExecutables.